 Colorado is known to have some pretty unpredictable weather patterns.
-One day it’s beautifully sunny and the next it could be snowing.
+Here in the Pikes Peak region one day it’s beautifully sunny and the next it could be snowing.
 And while it’s recommended to pack for all types of weather conditions, often times vacation timelines are set ahead of time.
+The Avenue Hotel Bed and Breakfast is centrally located to so many of the attractions in our area.
 Many guests have asked us for our recommendations on fun things to do indoors, and we’ve compiled a list for everyone to enjoy.
-These are our seven recommended museums, sights, and special landmarks worth visiting in Manitou Springs and the greater surrounding Pikes Peak area.
+These are our seven recommended museums, sites, and special landmarks worth visiting in Manitou Springs and the greater surrounding Pikes Peak area.

 Santa’s Workshop: The North Pole Colorado is a Christmas themed family amusement park established in 1956.
 There are over 25 rides and attractions!
 Enjoy a magic show, visit Santa’s house, go to the arcade, and stroll through the various gift shops.
 Kids will love it here and so will the rest of the family.
 Plan on a half day adventure here if you aren’t interested in riding the rides.
 With kids, rides, and other attractions plan for a full day of fun.
 It is an outdoor theme park so dress warmly!

 The Dinosaur Resource Center is a world-class museum in Woodland Park just 20 minutes away.
 With fossil skeletons on display and hands-on activities for kids, it’s a great place to spend a snowy afternoon.

 Miramont Castle located in Manitou Springs is a fun place to travel back to the Victorian times.
 They provide group tours and also allow self-guided tours.
 If you plan ahead you can enjoy a High Tea with them in through beautifully traditional tearoom.
 Touring the castle takes 1-2 hours.